owickstrom/wickstrom.tech/src/posts/2025-08-28-findings-bugs-coding-agent-lightweight-dst.md

 contents, and track our position in that array with a cursor.
 Drawing a random byte _consumes_ the byte at the current position and increments the cursor.
-We don't know up-front how many bytes we need for a given fuzzer, so the entropy buffer grows dynamically when needed.
+We don't know up-front how many bytes we need for a given fuzzer, so the entropy buffer grows dynamically when needed, appending more random bytes.
 This, together with a bunch of methods for drawing different types of values, is packaged up in an `Entropy` class:

 ```typescript
 class Entropy {